TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805

 with $R$ the projected radius and $\Sigma_*$ the enclosed surface stellar density, which can be constrained from the luminosity profile of the lens $I(R)$ assuming, for instance, a constant mass-to-light ratio $\Upsilon$ $\Sigma_*(R)= \Upsilon I(R)$.

-To compare this with the observed velocity dispersion along the LOS, \slos, we weigh $\slos_{\rm model}$ with the Point Spread Function (PSF, $\mathcal{P}$) convolved light profile of the lens:
+To compare this with the observed velocity dispersion along the LOS, \slos, we weigh $\slos_{\rm model}$ with the point spread function (PSF, $\mathcal{P}$) convolved light profile of the lens

-Following the methodology of TDCOSMO25, we do not account for the inclination angle of the lens galaxy during the JAM modelling.
-To prevent bias raised by \citet{huang25}, we adopt the \textit{axisymmetric correction factor} $\sigma_{\rm axi}^{\rm ap}/\sigma_{\rm sph}^{\rm ap}$ proposed by these authors.
+Following the methodology of TDCOSMO25, we did not account for the inclination angle of the lens galaxy during the JAM modelling.
+To prevent bias raised by \citet{huang25}, we adopted the \textit{axisymmetric correction factor} $\sigma_{\rm axi}^{\rm ap}/\sigma_{\rm sph}^{\rm ap}$ proposed by these authors.
 This factor was computed using the shape distribution from \citet{li18} and assuming random inclination.
-We then bin this factor in the same fashion as the IFU data (see Section \ref{sec:vdispmeas} for more details) to obtain a correction factor for each bin, respectively: $0.992\pm 0.004$, $0.977\pm 0.001$ and $0.993 \pm 0.004$.
-The final \slos to be compared with data is then given by:
+We then bin this factor in the same fashion as the IFU data (see Section \ref{sec:vdispmeas} for more details) to obtain a correction factor for each bin, respectively: $0.992\pm 0.004$, $0.977\pm 0.001$, and $0.993 \pm 0.004$.